 If you're looking for accommodation, lots of guesthouses here in the old town itself and further out in lapad.

 http://www.bedandbreakfastworld.com/europe/croatia/dubrovnik over 10 years ago

 I loved watching sunset at Buza-everyone claps when it sets and if it's warm you can camp out with your beach towel on the rocks below and have a steady flow of drinks/nibbles.

 Walk the rampart walls, beautiful views all round, including the vestiges of bullet holes and bomb shrapnell on some of the buildings.
 There are also stops on hte walls where you can have a civilized drink.

 I also went to Trogir up the coast which is gorgeous: cobbled streets, large stone enclosed town, farmers market and LOTS of bars/restaurants on the waterfront.

-I agree with above to try to go to Montenegro.Herceg Novi is an exquisite walled city and the area in the Kotor Bay is stunning-mountains that drop right into the water with midieval town nestled in the nooks along the water. about 10 years ago
+I agree with above to try to go to Montenegro.Herceg Novi is an exquisite walled city and the area in the Kotor Bay is stunning-mountains that drop right into the water with midieval town nestled in the nooks along the water. over 10 years ago